raul23/search-ebooks/README.rst

   * Since the file *The Republic by Plato.pdf* was not already processed, the cache didn't have its text conversion at the start of the script.
 But by the end of the script, the text conversion was saved in the cache.
-  * As you can see from the seach time, OCR is a slow process.
+  * As you can see from the search time, OCR is a slow process.
 Thus, use it wisely!

 Search ebook metadata